ClaudioMerola/HFServerEvents/README.md

 #### After you join a Windows Server to domain and Install SQL Server.
 Run the script and it will:

  - Configure and enable WinRM and Event Collector Service
- - Create the Event Forward Subscription - following the Microsoft's Best Practices (https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/appendix-l--events-to-monitor)
+ - Create the Event Forward Subscription
  - Configure all the Domain Controllers to forward the events to this server
- - Increase the maximum size of the Forwarded Events to 4 GB (to support a large number of events until the sync task put the events in the database)
+ - Increase the maximum size of the Forwarded Events to 4 GB
  - Create a local group named: "HF Event Report Viewer"
  - Create the SQL Server database and tables
  - Configure the SQL Server's Full Text Search